PhilippeDataScienc/Statistic_process_control/README.md

 ## Introduction

 The Statistic Process Control (SPC) class is designed to assess the capability of a process variable extracted from a CSV file.
 SPC is a statistical method commonly used in quality control and manufacturing to monitor and analyze process data to ensure it remains within specified limits.
-This documentation provides detailed information on how to use the SPC class, what it does, and identifies potential vulnerabilities in the code.
+This documentation provides detailed information on how to use the SPC class, what it does.

 ## Prerequisites